 This course covers the purposes and techniques of applied research, including qualitative and quantitative approaches.
-Topics to be discussed include research methodology, data collection and analysis, computer research skills, critical evaluation of professional research reports, and practical application of research within cultural and historical context.
+Topics to be discussed include research methodology, data collection and analysis, computer research skills, critical evaluation of professional research reports, and practical application of research within cultural and historical context. .
 The content of this course is based in part on TAP 21 competencies.
-This is a required course for addictions counseling licensure at the clinical level with the Kansas BSRB.
-Prerequisite: Admitted MA-HS student or department consent.
+This is a required course for addictions counseling licensure with the Kansas BSRB.
+Prerequisite: Admission to the Graduate Program or Department consent.